 The Urca National Park is the climbing center of Rio de Janeiro.
 It contains the Pao de Acucar (Sugarloaf), the Urca, Babilonia, and many smaller faces and boulders.
 Here you can find 1000 foot multi pitch trad lines of all grades as well as smaller routes, boulders, and sport crags.
 Most of the climbing is techy face climbing, but there are also huge chimneys, splitter cracks, and hard overhanging sport climbs.

-Browse More Classics in Urca (Pao de Acucar area)
+Browse More Rock Climbing Classics in Urca (Pao de Acucar area)

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Urca (Pao de Acucar area):
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Urca (Pao de Acucar area):